top of page

 What is the health of our streams?
 How can we improve our water quality?

 Citizens collect and send stream data to the Department of Environmental Quality (DEQ) through the local Save Our Streams program.
-Join Certified Monitors and Veronica Tangiri, our Water Quality Monitoring/Adopt-A-Stream Coordinator, to learn about the health of our streams and how you can impact the health of our waterways.
+Join Certified Monitors and Veronica Tangiri, our Water Quality Monitoring/Adopt-A-Stream Coordinator, to learn about the health of our streams and how you can impact the health of our waterways

 Answers to common questions are: